nova-framework/docs/basics/routing.md

 The index methods will respond to the root URI handled by the Controller, which, in this case, is users.

-If your controller action contains multiple words, you may access the action using hyphan - syntax in the URI.
+If your controller action contains multiple words, you may access the action using hyphen - syntax in the URI.
 For example, the following controller action on our **App\Controllers\Users** would respond to the users/admin-profile URI:

 ```php
 public function getAdminProfile()